Computer Science for ALL Research-Practitioner Partnership (CSforAll RPP)

 4. Policy and Systemic Change: The project's research on systemic barriers affecting underrepresented students informs policy and practice.
 By conducting a research study on teachers' perceptions and identifying challenges hindering participation, the project provides insights that can drive systemic change within educational institutions, promoting equitable access to CS education for African American and Hispanic students with disabilities.

-In summary, the Changing Expectations CSforALL RPP project's outcomes and findings align with the intellectual merit and broader impacts criteria outlined by the NSF.
+In summary, the Changing Expectations CSforALL RPP project's outcomes and findings align with the intellectual merit and broader impact criteria outlined by the NSF.
 It advances knowledge, introduces novel approaches, and enhances pedagogical practices in computer science and artificial intelligence education.
 Simultaneously, the project promotes diversity, inclusion, educational enhancement, workforce development, and policy change, thereby contributing to a more equitable and inclusive AI field and society.